pbanos/botanic/README.md

 To grow a tree we will probably have to specify:
 - an input or training set, with the `--input` or `-i` flag.
 This can be a CSV file, an SQLite3 file (with the .db) or a PostgreSQL URL.
 The default is a CSV set read from STDIN.
-- the class feature the tree has to predict, with the `--class-feature` or `-c`flag
+- the label feature the tree has to predict, with the `--label` or `-l`flag
 - the path to the metadata YAML file describing the features in the set, with the `--metadata` or `-m`flag

 The following optional flags can also be useful: